saniagupta303/Tic-Tae-Toe-Game/README.md

 2.One of the player chooses "O" and the other chooses "X" to mark their respective cells.

-3.The game starts with one of the players and the game ends when one of the players has one whole row/ column / diagonal filled with his/ her respective character (‘O” or ‘X’).
+3.The game starts with one of the players and the game ends when one of the players has one whole row/ column / diagonal filled with his/ her respective character ("O” or "X").

 4.If no one wins, then it display "Game was Draw".